beneath-hq/beneath/clients/python/examples/lending-club/README.md

     source .venv/bin/activate
     pip install -r requirements.txt

-To create the Beneath project where the stream is stored:
+To create the Beneath project where the stream is stored (epg is my username - you'll have to use your own):

     beneath project create epg/lending-club

-To stage the Beneath streams:
+To stage the Beneath services:

-    beneath stream stage epg/lending-club/loans
-    beneath stream stage epg/lending-club/loans-enriched
+    python ./fetch-new-loans.py stage epg/lending-club/fetch-new-loans --read-quota-mb 10000 --write-quota-mb 10000
+    python ./fetch-blocks.py stage epg/lending-club/enrich-loans --read-quota-mb 10000 --write-quota-mb 10000

+The secrets used to connect to Beneath were issued with:

+    beneath service issue-secret epg/lending-club/fetch-new-loans --description kubernetes
+    beneath service issue-secret epg/lending-club/enrich-loans --description kubernetes

+Then apply the service secrets to Kubernetes (we're using a namespace called `models`):

+    kubectl create secret generic lending-club-loans-service-secret -n models --from-literal secret=SECRET kubectl create secret generic lending-club-loans-enriched-service-secret -n models --from-literal secret=SECRET

 To connect to Lending Club's API for newly-listed loans:
 - Create a Lending Club account, register as an Investor, and request API access.
 Save the API key.